Youth Beef Team

 The free Master of Beef Advocacy (MBA) program is a great opportunity to learn more about how to be a better advocate for the beef industry.

-MBA consists of six online training modules and a hands on spokesperson training where you learn how to deal with media, from a T.V. interview to posting comments online.
-The checkoff funded Master of Beef Advocacy program is being offered by NCBA.
+MBA consists of six online training modules and a hands-on spokesperson training where you learn how to work with media, from a T.V. interview to posting comments online.
+The Checkoff funded Master of Beef Advocacy program is being offered by the National Cattlemen's Beef Association.

 Iowa Cattlemen's Association Membership

-YBT members are encouraged to work with their local county cattlemen's groups in recruiting ICA members.
+Youth Beef Team members are encouraged to work with their local county cattlemen's group in recruiting ICA members.
 ICA has resources to assist you in identifying potential members and special recruiter cards that point out benefits of being an ICA member.

 Promote Beef